A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Introduction

+Prior work established that workload models built using standard machine learning methods are capable of generalizing across individuals for similar tasks \citep[e.g.,][]{heard2019diagnostic, kaczorowska2021interpretable, manawadu2018multiclass}, but there is no widely accepted approach that can generalize to novel, unknown tasks \citep{longo2022human}.
+Generalizing across tasks is difficult due to a shift in the relative balance of workload components, where certain physiological signals and workload components are of particular importance to a given task and the magnitude of that significance varies between tasks \citep{heard2019diagnostic}.
 Consider first response robotics.
-Urban firefighters will work alongside robots to perform a wide range of tasks~\cite{delmerico2019current, perez2023urban}.
-Firefighters have historically used robots to gather aerial imagery of buildings, but more advanced control algorithms will enable the use of similar robots to extinguish fires in difficult to access locations~\cite{perez2023urban}.
-This new tasks require different cognitive and visual demands, as well as different degrees of robot control, supervision, and interactions.
+Urban firefighters will work alongside robots to perform many tasks \citep{delmerico2019current}.
+Firefighters have historically used robots to gather aerial imagery, but advanced control algorithms will enable robots to extinguish fires in otherwise inaccessible locations \citep{perez2023urban}.
+This new task will require different cognitive and visual demands, as well as different degrees of robot control, supervision, and interactions.

-Prior work established that standard machine learning methods are capable of generalizing across individuals for similar tasks (e.g.,~\cite{heard2019diagnostic, kaczorowska2021interpretable, manawadu2018multiclass}), but there is no widely accepted approach that can generalize to unknown tasks~\cite{longo2022human}.
-Generalizing across tasks is difficult primarily due to a shift in the relative balance of workload components; thus, various physiological signals are of particular importance to a specific task and the magnitude of that significance varies between situations~\cite{heard2019diagnostic}.

-This dynamic relationship between physiological signals and an individual's underlying workload is exemplar of the variability of human behavior, which makes the development of machine learning models that generalize in the real world difficult.
-Gathering the necessary data to develop these models exacerbates this problem, as experimental human-subject evaluations rarely capture the fully breadth of human activity within real world domains.
-Similar complexity is seen across human-robot interaction (HRI) application domains~\cite{churamani2020continual, gao2023ssa, jha2021continual}.
-The real world variability of human behavior and activity violates the IID assumption, requiring non-standard machine learning techniques (e.g., continual learning, meta-learning) to successfully overcome these challenges~\cite{tian2020rethinking}.
+The dynamic relationship between physiological signals and an individual's underlying workload makes the development of machine learning models that generalize in the real world difficult \citep{albuquerque2022estimating, popivanov1999testing}.
+Prior work demonstrated that this dynamism is considerably influenced by contextual factors (e.g., tasks demands, teaming dynamics), as contextual factors heavily influence an individual's workload \citep{heard2018survey, longo2022human} and their physiological response to external stimuli \citep{larradet2020toward, saganowski2022emotion}.
+Considering how contextual factors influence each workload components adds additional complexity.
+Each component relies on a unique subset of physiological signals \citep{bs2022physical, bs2022visual, fortune2020real, heard2019diagnostic}, but it is impossible to predict the specific physiological response novel tasks will incur.
+Gathering the necessary data to develop workload estimation models exacerbates this problem, as experimental human-subject evaluations rarely capture the fully breadth of real-world human activity \citep{bs2024design}.